powsybl/powsybl.github.io/docs/iidm/model/switch.md

 In a bus/breaker topology, `SwitchKind` can only be set to BREAKER.

-# How to access to the switch terminals ?
-In the internal network model, switches do not have any terminal.
-This modeling choice was driven by performance issues.

 # Examples
 This example shows how to create a new Switch in a network with a node/breaker topology:
 ```java